peachpiecompiler/peachpie/docs/Building-Peachpie.md

-The solution consists of a set of stadard msbuild 15.0 project files.
+The solution consists of a set of standard MSBuild 15.0 project files.
 The standard build procedure follows:

 ## Prerequisites

-- .NET Core 3.0 SDK
+- .NET 5.0 SDK
-- Visual Studio 2017 (Optional)
+- Visual Studio 2019 (Optional)

 ## Command Line

-Build the solution or projects separately using build command:
+Build the solution or projects separately using the build command:

 ```shell
 dotnet build